chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

     - Pagination (specifying page number and items per page).
     - Filtering data (e.g., searching for users by name or age)
     - Sorting results (e.g., sorting users by name or creation date).
-- Base Model: Path parameter with a data model, validation is performed the incoming data with data model Please refer below picture for more understand of what is path and query parameter:
+- **Base Model**: Path parameter with a data model, validation is performed the incoming data with data model Please refer below picture for more understand of what is path and query parameter:
 ![Path_Query](img/path_query_compare.png)